-A Cesarean section, also called Cesarean delivery or C-section, is a surgical procedure used to help deliver a baby through the use of an incision in the mother’s abdomen and uterus.
-These cuts allow doctors to give birth to the baby non-vaginally, which in some cases could cause significant harm or injury to mother, newborn, or both.
-A Cesarean section may be planned ahead when the mother develops complications or if she has had a previous C-section.
+A Cesarean section – also called Cesarean delivery or C-section – is a surgical procedure used to deliver a baby through an incision in the mother’s abdomen and uterus.
+These cuts allow doctors to deliver a baby non-vaginally, which in some cases could cause significant harm or injury to mother, newborn, or both.
+A Cesarean section may be planned ahead should the mother develop complications or if she has had a previous C-section.
 Many times though, the need for a first-time C-section doesn’t become obvious until labor has already begun, making the procedure both urgent and highly sensitive.

-When a vaginal birth is deemed dangerous, it may be necessary for doctors to order birth via a C-section.
+When a vaginal birth is deemed dangerous, doctors can order a C-section.
 Once a vaginal birth is no longer a safe delivery option, time is of crucial importance for the health of both mother and child.
 Any delay in ordering a C-section can have severe consequences, including death and permanent injury.
 Some of the reasons a doctor may order a C-section can include:

 - Abnormal position of the baby

 - Prolonged labor that does not progress after several hours

 - Existing medical conditions, including heart issues, spine problems, etc.